 Litehouse Foods is a leading manufacturer of refrigerated salad dressings, cheeses, dips, sauces, cider, and freeze dried herbs, with a long history of innovation and a strong commitment to their employees.

 A recent undercover report did more than uncover low standards of food safety at a major food manufacturer – it also highlighted the importance of organizations having the relevant technology in place to prevent issues arising on the shop floor.

-One of the great promises of business software for food companies is that it supports the collection of more data, which in turn leads to a deeper understanding of the business that management can act on.
-Unfortunately, the truth is the transition from collecting data to actionable insight is more challenging than just compiling monthly statistics in reports.
+Business software should support the collection of more data, leading to a deeper understanding of the business.
+Unfortunately, the transition from collecting data to actionable insight is incredibly challenging.

 Madrona Specialty Foods was relying on multiple, independent platforms to run its business prior to going live on JustFood in 2017.